- Admissions Process

 Teaching assistants (TAs) are selected and supported by the Computer Science Department based on students’ academic merit and prior research experience.
 When students are considered for admission, they are also considered by the department's selection committee for teaching assistantships.
 There is no need to apply separately.
 Most of our teaching assistantships are offered to students admitted to start in fall semesters.
 Students will be informed of any TA support no later than one week after the admission application deadline.
 (Please note that there are different deadline dates for domestic and international students.)

 Research assistants (RAs) are supported by individual computer science faculty through faculty members’ research grants.
 Prospective students may contact faculty members directly to discuss their research interests and possible RA support.
 Please view our brief faculty research summaries and our detailed faculty research summaries.

 UT Dallas invites applications for a graduate-level scholarship for service program, which provides students with a full scholarship for two years in exchange of service in federal government for a period equivalent to the length of the scholarship.
 The program enables government agencies to recruit from a highly qualified pool of students for internships and permanent positions.

 A: You may apply online at the Office of Graduate Studies.
 Enter your user name as: campus\net id.
 You should apply the semester prior to your graduating semester.
 Recommended application submission dates are listed below.
 There is no fee for this application unless you miss the deadline date.

 You must have a GPA of at least 3.2 in core graduate courses and an overall UTD GPA of at least 3.0 for all graduate coursework.
 If your GPA does not meet these requirements, one or more additional 6000-level courses must be taken.

 You must also complete a final degree plan.
-Contact the appropriate staff members for completion of your final degree plan:
+Contact the appropriate Graduate Studies Staff member for completion of your final degree plan: